 Crown molding is one of the most popular trims found in a house.
 Similar to baseboard that hides the seams where walls meet the floor, crown moulding hides the seams where walls intersect with the ceiling.
 But wait.
 Is it crown moulding or molding?
 The British use the ou spelling while …

 Quarter round molding is most often used to cover the gap between baseboards and flooring.
 My first experience came when remodeling a 100 year old Victorian.
-We tried but didn't quite get the floors level between our new kitchen-dining-family room.
-That's when our builder recommended adding molding …
+We tried but didn't quite get the floors level between our new kitchen-dining-family room and the family room next to it.
+That's when our …